vinidantas98/MC536-Trabalho-Final/final/README.md

   ~~~
 SELECT location,
        new_cases
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage < 10;

 SELECT location,
        new_cases
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 10 AND mask_user_percentage < 20;

 SELECT location,
        new_cases
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 20 AND mask_user_percentage < 30;

 SELECT location,
        new_cases
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 30 AND mask_user_percentage < 40;

 SELECT location,
        new_cases
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 40 AND mask_user_percentage < 50;

 SELECT location,
        new_cases
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 50 AND mask_user_percentage < 60;

 SELECT location,
        new_cases
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 60 AND mask_user_percentage < 70;
 SELECT location,
        new_cases
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 70 AND mask_user_percentage < 80;

 SELECT location,
        new_cases
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 80 AND mask_user_percentage < 90;

 SELECT location,
        new_cases
-FROM Tabela_final,
+FROM casos,
 WHERE mask_use_percentage >= 90;
  ~~~